aws-samples/generative-ai-application-builder-on-aws-plugin-sample-vector-databases/Instructions/Neo4j_search.md

 1. Give the name of the Neo4jLambdaBucket the name of the newly created s3 bucket in your AWS account from step 2.

-2. For ExistingOpenSearchHost and OpenSearchSecret enter the value of OpenSearchDomainEndpoint and OpenSearchSecret output values from the provision.yaml stack deployment.
+2. For ExistingNeo4jHost enter the Neo4j instance uri.

 3. You can either create a new kendra index or provide an existing kendra index.

 note: Once deployed, In the parameter store, you can toggle between Kendra and Neo4j ("KnowledgeBaseType":"Neo4j") for the parameter to test the differences between Kendra and Neo4j.